pagkly/Zed/Investopedia3/How SWOT (Strength, Weakness, Opportunity, and Threat) Analysis Works.md

 Five years later, the Value Line SWOT analysis proved effective as Coca-Cola remains the 6th strongest brand in the world (as it was then).
 Coca-Cola's shares (traded under ticker symbol KO) have increased in value by over 60% during the five years after the analysis was completed.

--   **Strengths** describe what an organization excels at and what [separates it from the competition](https://www.investopedia.com/terms/c/competitive_advantage.asp): a strong brand, loyal customer base, a strong balance sheet, unique technology, and so on.
+-   **Strengths** describe what an organization excels at and what [[separates it from the competition]](https://www.investopedia.com/terms/c/competitive_advantage.asp): a strong brand, loyal customer base, a strong balance sheet, unique technology, and so on.
 For example, a hedge fund may have developed a proprietary trading strategy that returns market-beating results.
 It must then decide how to use those results to attract new investors.
 -   **Weaknesses** stop an organization from performing at its optimum level.
 They are areas where the business needs to improve to remain competitive: a weak brand, higher-than-average turnover, high levels of debt, an inadequate supply chain, or lack of capital.
 -   **Opportunities** refer to favorable external factors that could give an organization a competitive advantage.
-For example, if a country cuts tariffs, a car manufacturer can export its cars into a new market, increasing sales and [market share](https://www.investopedia.com/terms/m/marketshare.asp).
+For example, if a country cuts tariffs, a car manufacturer can export its cars into a new market, increasing sales and [[market share]](https://www.investopedia.com/terms/m/marketshare.asp).
 -   **Threats** refer to factors that have the potential to harm an organization.
 For example, a drought is a threat to a wheat-producing company, as it may destroy or reduce the crop yield.
 Other common threats include things like rising costs for materials, increasing competition, tight labor supply and so on.

 ## Advantages of SWOT Analysis